Federated Learning Across Decentralized and Unshared Archives for Remote Sensing Image Classification: Acknowledgment

 \section{Acknowledgment}

-This work is supported by the European Research Council (ERC) through the ERC-2017-STG BigEarth Project under Grant 759764.
-Furthermore, we gratefully acknowledge funding from the German Federal Ministry of Education and Research under the grant BIFOLD23B. \begin{IEEEbiography}[{ }]{Barı\c{s} B\"{u}y\"{u}kta\c{s}} received the B.S. and M.S. degrees in electrical and electronics engineering from Ozyegin University, Istanbul, Turkey in 2018 and 2020, respectively.
+This work is supported by the European Research Council (ERC) through the ERC-2017-STG BigEarth Project under Grant 759764. \begin{IEEEbiography}[{ }]{Barı\c{s} B\"{u}y\"{u}kta\c{s}} received the B.S. and M.S. degrees in electrical and electronics engineering from Ozyegin University, Istanbul, Turkey in 2018 and 2020, respectively.
 He is currently pursuing a Ph.D. degree at the Faculty of Electrical Engineering and Computer Science, Technische Universit\"at Berlin, Germany.
 He is currently a research associate in the Remote Sensing Image Analysis (RSiM) group, Technische Universit\"at Berlin.
-His research interests include federated learning, computer vision, pattern recognition, machine learning, and remote sensing. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Gencer Sumbul} received his B.S. degree in computer engineering from Bilkent University, Ankara, Turkey in 2015, the M.S. degree in computer engineering from Bilkent University in 2018, and the Ph.D. degree from the Faculty of Electrical Engineering and Computer Science, Technische Universit\"at Berlin, Germany in 2023.
-He is currently a postdoctoral research associate in the Remote Sensing Image Analysis (RSiM) group, Technische Universit\"at Berlin.
+His research interests include federated learning, computer vision, pattern recognition, machine learning, and remote sensing. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Gencer Sumbul} received his B.S. degree in computer engineering from Bilkent University, Ankara, Turkey in 2015, the M.S. degree in computer engineering from Bilkent University in 2018, and the Ph.D. degree from the Faculty of Electrical Engineering and Computer Science, Technische Universit\"at Berlin, Germany in 2023.
+He is currently a postdoctoral scientist in the Environmental Computational Science and Earth Observation Laboratory (ECEO), École Polytechnique Fédérale de Lausanne (EPFL).
 His research interests include computer vision, pattern recognition and machine learning, with special interest in deep learning, large-scale image understanding and remote sensing.
-He is a referee for journals such as the IEEE Transactions on Image Processing, IEEE Transactions on Geoscience and Remote Sensing, the IEEE Access, the IEEE Geoscience and Remote Sensing Letters, the ISPRS Journal of Photogrammetry and Remote Sensing and international conferences such as European Conference on Computer Vision and IEEE International Geoscience and Remote Sensing Symposium. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Beg\"{u}m Demir} (S'06-M'11-SM'16) received the B.S., M.Sc., and Ph.D. degrees in electronic and telecommunication engineering from Kocaeli University, Kocaeli, Turkey, in 2005, 2007, and 2010, respectively.
+He is a referee for journals such as the IEEE Transactions on Image Processing, IEEE Transactions on Geoscience and Remote Sensing, the IEEE Access, the IEEE Geoscience and Remote Sensing Letters, the ISPRS Journal of Photogrammetry and Remote Sensing and international conferences such as European Conference on Computer Vision and IEEE International Geoscience and Remote Sensing Symposium. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Beg\"{u}m Demir} (S'06-M'11-SM'16) received the B.S., M.Sc., and Ph.D. degrees in electronic and telecommunication engineering from Kocaeli University, Kocaeli, Turkey, in 2005, 2007, and 2010, respectively.

 She is currently a Full Professor and the founder head of the Remote Sensing Image Analysis (RSiM) group at the Faculty of Electrical Engineering and Computer Science, TU Berlin and the head of the Big Data Analytics for Earth Observation research group at the Berlin Institute for the Foundations of Learning and Data (BIFOLD).
 Her research activities lie at the intersection of machine learning, remote sensing and signal processing.
 Specifically, she performs research in the field of processing and analysis of large-scale Earth observation data acquired by airborne and satellite-borne systems.
 She was awarded by the prestigious ‘2018 Early Career Award’ by the IEEE Geoscience and Remote Sensing Society for her research contributions in machine learning for information retrieval in remote sensing.
 In 2018, she received a Starting Grant from the European Research Council (ERC) for her project “BigEarth: Accurate and Scalable Processing of Big Data in Earth Observation”.
 She is an IEEE Senior Member and Fellow of European Lab for Learning and Intelligent Systems (ELLIS).